OpenHistoricalDataMap/MapnikTileServer/docs/commands/import_osm.rst

 ``--clear_mapnik_db`` will delete mapnik tables befor convert relation tables.

+``--continue`` continue a previous ohdm2mapnik command, useful when the command was interrupted.

 ``--cache 100000`` set the cache size, how many objects will be hold in ram befor insert them into database.
 The default value is ``100000``.

+``--convert-points`` Points convert will be enabled, if set, only enabled geometries will be converted.
+By default, all geometries will be converted..

+``--convert-lines`` Lines convert will be enabled, if set, only enabled geometries will be converted.
+By default, all geometries will be converted..

+``--convert-polygons`` Polygons convert will be enabled, if set, only enabled geometries will be converted.
+By default, all geometries will be converted..

 Get osm file
 ------------